 Betterhelp is based in Mountain View, California, and is the largest therapy service in the world.
-It offers therapy for individuals, couples and teens (the teen therapy website is a different link but it’s still operated by Betterhelp).
-Specialties include anxiety, depression, eating, sleeping, family conflicts, self-esteem and more.
+It offers therapy for individuals, couples, and teens (the teen therapy website is a different link, but Betterhelp still operates it).
+Specialties include anxiety, depression, eating, sleeping, family conflicts, self-esteem, and more.

 First, you’ll answer some questions about your name, age, general state of health, symptoms, lifestyle habits, and your preferred way to communicate with your therapist.

 Plans and Payment Information